mgreenig/loopgen/README.md

 to be targeted by the generated CDR loops.
 Note that the CDR will be generated with centre of mass at the origin (0, 0, 0) of the coordinate system in the PDB file, so the epitope should be transformed so that it is an appropriate distance and orientation to the CDR.
 We recommend placing the epitope centre of mass 10-12 angstroms from the origin.
+Users can also input an HDF5 file (see below) for generation.

-You can access our datasets and trained weights [here](https://drive.google.com/drive/folders/1cxJV5MnMBTl8VjqkfIo4EsRCSDLHWh1B?usp=drive_link).
+You can access our datasets, training splits, and trained weights [here](https://drive.google.com/drive/folders/1cxJV5MnMBTl8VjqkfIo4EsRCSDLHWh1B?usp=drive_link).

 To train a frame diffusion model, run:

 ```
 loopgen frames train /path/to/hdf5/file --splits /path/to/json/file --config /path/to/yaml/file
 ```

 You can see all the relevant options for each command by running `loopgen <model> <command> --help`.

 ## Data